Find your income-driven repayment anniversary date

 Income-driven repayment renewal dates

-One of the most common questions recently asked by veterinarians in student loan repayment using any of the income-driven repayment plans (IBR, PAYE, REPAYE, ICR) is “When do I need to provide my income information again?
-Is it before the special pandemic forbearance benefits end?
-Is it after?
+One of the most common questions recently asked by veterinarians in student loan repayment using any of the income-driven repayment plans (IBR, PAYE, REPAYE – now SAVE, ICR) is “When do I need to provide my income information again?
 How do I know?”

 As with many questions on federal student loans, the answer is “It depends…” Thankfully, there is guidance from the Department of Education (ED) on how to determine the answer for your student loans.

-During the forbearance period no one has been required to renew their income information for an income-driven repayment plan.
+During the special pandemic forbearance period no one had to renew their income information for an income-driven repayment plan.
 From ED, “You won’t be required to recertify before payments restart, and the earliest you could be required to recertify is six months after the payment pause ends.”

 It’s time to perform a thorough student loan physical exam